caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 — No. I know what some people may mean by it, but i also know that others might disagree with such usage.
 And i have no idea what usage should i adapt for myself.

+— If we start to question our intuition too much, would we even be able to talk?
+You're probably doing enough considerations already.

+— What do you even know about me?

+— But i guess we didn't have to go on that tangle, — he ignored my line and returned to the "books" topic, — More or less, i understand your attitude.